JustiP3/blackjack/README.md

 -Make display look nicer - create a default size for main window  - DONE

+-at beginning of round display a placehold card in dealer's hand  - DONE

+deck dealt me 2 of the same card - king of hearts - something is not working - FIXED -issue was in last two lines of Deck dealCard - was pushing (this.allCards[cardIndex]), not the actual card we want. this.allCards[availableCardsIndicies[cardIndex]].available = false player.currentHand.push(this.allCards[availableCardsIndicies[cardIndex]])

  ***TODO***

--at beginning of round display a placehold card in dealer's hand

--Narrow available routes list to only routes that are used on the backend

--give player the option to reset all stats
+-STATS - make restful routes
+-STATS - add nested routes /players/1/statistics - index of games for this player -STATS - add nested routes - -add delete button to each game -display totals at the top of screen then all games in descending order (newest to oldest)

 ***OPEN ISSUES***

--Revise display stats to use nested routes /players/1/statistics - index of games for this player /players/2/statistics

--add button to delete each game
--display totals at the top of screen then all games in descending order (newest to oldest) -Reset Statistics is not using RESTFUL routes
--I want to delete all statistics associated with a player (player has many statistics) -currently the route is delete /statistics/:player_id, i use player_id to find all statistics associated and delete each